torquecoder/Intro-to-Machine-Learning-Udacity-ud120-/README.md

 ud120-projects
 ==============

-Starter project code for students taking Udacity ud120
+My projects for Intro to Machine Learning course on Udacity